Click here to access webinars presented by the EU.

 What is the Euro Challenge?

 The best teams from each U.S. region travel to New York City to compete in the national finals in the spring at the Federal Reserve Bank of New York.
 Conditional on an annual grant, winning teams can win awards and a trip to Washington generously offered by The Moody's Foundation.

-• Lodging (2 nights hotel) and plane tickets to NY will also be covered for the winning team.
+• Lodging (2 nights hotel) and round-trip airfare to New York will be covered for the winning team.

 Additionally, all teachers who lead a team will receive special consideration for the EUCE Brussels Program.
 Through the Program, select U.S. high school teachers and college students will travel to Brussels in June 2015 to participate in group meetings and tours with EU officials and delegations.
 It is a wonderful opportunity to learn more about the EU AND to see Belgium!
 (Round-trip airfare, hotel accomodations, and some meals will be paid for through funding by the European Commission.)